canonical/mir/doc/sphinx/make-your-own-compositor.md

 ### Running
-To run, you can run nested in an X or Wayland session, or from a virtual terminal, just like the demo applications in [Explore What Mir Is Capable of Using Mir Demos](explore-mir-using-demos.md).
+To run, you can run nested in an X or Wayland session, or from a virtual terminal, just like the demo applications in [Learn What Mir Can Do](explore-mir-using-demos.md).
 For example, if we were to run inside an existing Wayland session, we'd run the following command:
 ```sh
 WAYLAND_DISPLAY=wayland-99 ./build/demo-mir-compositor
 ```